 The Costway 3HP treadmill is a solid choice if you’re after a walking pad that can double as a light running treadmill.
 It’s quiet, easy to set up and folds away in seconds.
 The built-in Bluetooth speaker and app let you play music or podcasts, while tracking your speed, distance and time.

-Reviewers love how easy it is to use straight out of the box and appreciate the smooth, quiet operation.
+Amazon reviewers love how easy it is to use straight out of the box and appreciate the smooth, quiet operation.
 Some mention that the remote requires a separate button battery, so it’s worth grabbing one beforehand.
 A few taller users do note the belt length is on the shorter side, but most agree it’s great value for the price.

 Colours: Silver, black, navy, white and yellow